Vancouver Aquarium: Animals at the aquarium

-The aquarium is also home to four harbor seals at this time, 2 females and 2 males (Jessica Seal, Donnelly, DaVinci, and Hermes).
+The aquarium is also home to four harbour seals at this time, 2 females and 2 males (Jessica Seal, Donnelly, DaVinci, and Hermes).
 Jessica Seal was rescued from Kitsilano Beach in 2019 after being discovered to have been shot in the head by birdshot and blinded as a result.
 Donnelly was rescued after being hit by a boat in Indian Arm in May 2021.
 She gave birth to a female pup, Dory, the first seal born at the Marine Mammal Rescue Centre.
 Donnelly was deemed non-releasable due to her injuries which included blindness, and was transferred to the aquarium in October 2021.
 Dory was released into the wild on October 17, 2021.

 The aquarium also houses 6 northern fur seals (Meechi, Tikva, Tuku, Kyoo, Aya, and Ani), and eleven Steller sea lions (Amak, Kenai, Willo, Ashby, Rogue, Bella Bella, Izzy, Hazy, Sitka, Boni, and Yasha).
 Some of the sea lions actually belong to the University of British Columbia, and are part of a research program aimed at studying the causes for the collapse of the Steller sea lion population in Alaska, while Bella Bella is housed at the aquarium after being rescued as a pup on McInnes Island in June 2017 and being deemed non-releasable.
 Amak and Kenai are half-siblings who were both born at Ocean Park Hong Kong in 2010 and lived at a Japanese facility before being transferred to the Vancouver Aquarium in May 2017.
 Hazy, Sitka, Boni, and Yasha were previously housed at the Aquarium's off-site research facility until its closure.

 The aquarium also currently houses an adult male California sea lion (Señor Cinco) who was found with gunshot wounds on Vancouver's Spanish Banks on May 5, 2017, and blinded as a result.
 He is their first California sea lion on display and currently lives in the BC Sugar Pool habitat.

 On July 1, 2008, Tag, a 15-year-old male sea lion, died due to oral cancer, despite receiving laser surgery and chemotherapy.
 Tag was a 15-year-old male sea lion who arrived at the aquarium as a 2-week-old pup.

 The aquarium has one green sea turtle (Schoona).
-Schoona is a 16-year-old sea turtle, who has arrived at the aquarium in 2005.
+Schoona is a 16-year-old sea turtle, who arrived at the aquarium in 2005.
+In 2023 she was moved to Ripley's Aquarium in Toronto, Ontario.

 Giselle is a zebra shark who arrived at the Vancouver Aquarium around 2008.
 Giselle is around 15 years old and has since been relocated.